 During and after the college transition…

 Plan a reduced workload.
 A full load of courses can make the transition to college especially challenging.
 For many students, it might be beneficial to take fewer classes at a time and complete their college coursework over an extended period of time.
+(To manage the classes students will be taking, apps that support skills such as note taking, time management, and organization may be helpful.
+Here’s a handy list of some free apps students might want to check out.)

 Choose professors with accessible and engaging classrooms.
 Before deciding what classes to take, students should talk to allies: other students and faculty who can point them to professors who might be a good fit for them.
 They should look for instructors who are flexible and open, use a variety of teaching methods, and offer many different ways for students to show what they know.
 Instructors who have had training in universal design for learning (UDL) principles may be an especially good choice, since teachers who use UDL assume that their classrooms will be diverse and their students will require multiple ways to learn and represent their knowledge.
 Some instructors, for example, may use audio clips to supplement verbal explanations, graphic organizers to help students understand connections among topics, and websites where students can access more examples and information.